Experimental Investigation of Time Series Classification using a Self-Pulsing Microring Resonator Network: Methods

 \subsection{Estimation of Self-Pulsing Regime}

 The discrimination between self-pulsing and constant output is done by computing the sum of the absolute value of the Fourier transform of the acquired signals.
 This scalar feature separates the two regimes, forming two distinct clusters that do not overlap, making them linearly separable.
 The self-pulsing period is then computed as the lag greater than zero corresponding to the highest peak in the autocorrelation.
 If there is no peak or if the peaks are lower than 0.5, then the series is considered non-periodic.
 The autocorrelation is computed via the Wiener–Khinchin theorem, since the Fourier transform is already available.
+We believe it likely that the self-pulsing states without a period estimate (the ones with an asterisk in the colormap in \cref{fig:show-self-pulsing}) are indeed chaotic states, although a more in-depth analysis (beyond the scope of this work) is required to confirm this.
+Other possible but unlikely reasons for a missing period estimate are that our measured waveform was not long enough to detect periodicity or that the signal-to-noise ratio was too high.